NOAA-GFDL/FRE-NCtools/README.md

 ``--disable-ocean-model-grid-generator`` option (default is enable) and the ```--enable-venv``` option to build a Python venv containing the Ocean Model Grid Generator script and all python dependencies.

+## Contributing to NCTools
+GFDL encourages contributions from external parties.
+This includes bug fixes, enhancements to existing code, and even entire external projects as submodules for distribution and installation along with NCTools.
+Contribution requirements include :
+ * The passing of existing unit tests when they are run in the CI system.
+ * The (potential) addition of unit tests when adding new functionality.
+ * For external projects, their unit tests should be run on the
+ * external CI system.
+ Additionally, NCTools is distributable via the Spack package manager, and consequently the NCTools team will need to be able to compile and distribute via Spack any submodules.
+To that end the dependencies  of the external projects have the same requirement, and contributers are encouraged to contribute Spack recipes for their projects.

 ## Cloning and submodules
 The NCTools github repository contains Ocean Model Grid Generator's repository